Inside: Learn what task paralysis is, how it relates to ADHD, and analysis paralysis. Plus, how to save yourself if you experience task paralysis.

 Analysis paralysis can cause task paralysis, but not all task paralysis is caused by analysis paralysis.

-For example, let’s say my task is “buy plane tickets for spring break.”
+For example, let’s say my task is to “buy plane tickets for spring break.”

 I go online, and I start searching and reading.
 I am overwhelmed by all the options we have for spring break.
-I cannot make a decision, so I close my laptop without completing the task.
+I cannot decide, so I close my laptop without completing the task.

 I was overcome by analysis paralysis–I overthought all of our choices, couldn’t make a decision, and then experienced task paralysis.